iariana/mac-scripts/README.md

 I would also like to add that this was not perfectly solved, but it works for the requirements I needed to that time.

+## Good to know
+These scripts were tested on Apple Silicon with an M1 processor and an Intel processor.

 ## Never change your running system
 Therefore, I am also open for suggestions or information that enrich my knowledge and allow me to develop further.